How hard is it to pass your driving test at Scarborough test centre?

 Scarborough test centre conducted 1,499 tests over the nine-month period and 778 people passed.

-Learners now must navigate for 20 minutes using a sat-nav, and explain how to test the brakes, clean the windscreen and demist their windows while driving.

-And rookie drivers do seem to be finding it harder at Scarborough test centre.
-In November 2018, the pass rate was 44.9%, compared with a pass rate of 48.2% in November 2017, under the old test.

-Data from the 2017-18 financial year shows the number of first time passes.
+Data from the 2017-18 financial year also shows the number of first time passes.

 At Scarborough test centre, 56.3% of people taking their test for the first time passed, with 31 learners succeeding first time with no minor faults.